vsivsi/meteor-job-collection/README.md

     // On the server, all of it would run unconditionally.

     // Create a job:
-    var job = new Job(myJobs, 'sendEmail', // type of job
+    var job = new Job('myJobQueue', 'sendEmail', // type of job
       // Job data that you define, including anything the job
       // needs to complete.
 May contain links to files, etc...
       {